 It’s fascinating the extent to which your cockatoo goes to read and understand your facial expressions and body language.
 This bird learns to communicate with you through actions, behavior, and sounds.
 However, not many of us care to learn about their body language and understand what they are trying to tell us.

 We all understand how communication is essential in human relationships.
 It is no different with your cockatoo.
 If you learn to read your birds’ body language, you can tell when they are happy, sick, hungry, or frightened.
-You will also get to know how to train, tame, and even provide care when needed.

 While the actions of one cockatoo may not necessarily mimic the message of all other cockatoos, we have found some similarities in meaning for various behaviors.
 If your feathered friend exhibits any of these behaviors, try to deduce the meaning and respond accordingly.

 Flashing can be a sign of excitement, pleasure, nervousness, or aggression.
 If you observe this, pay close attention to any other behavior accompanying to help identify the message correctly.
 For example, if your bird friend exhibits flashing accompanied by aggressive behavior like tail fanning, they are telling you to “Back off!”

 At this point, if you go ahead and attempt to touch them, they may bite you.
 They may also act this way in response to an animal, another bird, or a human they dislike.

 Your cockatoo may produce a sharp, consistent click sound if they feel threatened or when protecting a space or an object.
 Sometimes this behavior is accompanied by foot raising and neck stretching.
 It is a sign that your feathered friend is trying to defend a possession or a territory against an intruder.
 If you continue to touch their object or intrude further, you may get a nasty bite.